 School of Education Programs

-ADOLESCENT EDUCATION is for students who wish to become middle or high school teachers of a particular subject (grades 7-12).
+ADOLESCENT EDUCATION is for students who wish to become middle or high school teachers of a particular subject (grades 7 to 12).

-Both programs require that students apply after they have been accepted to Hunter.
-The application process involves a paper application, a writing sample and an interview.
+These programs require that students apply after they have been accepted to Hunter.
+The application process involves an online application, an on-site writing test, and an interview.
 Students must apply by October 15 for the spring term and by March 15 for the fall term.
-Applications are available in the School of Education, Room 1000 West.
+Late applications are accepted on a space available basis.

 The mission of the Hunter College Center for Gifted Studies and Education is to support and empower gifted students, their teachers, and their families by playing a leading role in research, teacher training, and the development of new curricula, programs, and policies.